 Here’s a look at the main types of dental procedures and their costs, the financing options for dental work and tips for choosing the best dental financing for you.

-Main types of dental procedures
+Costs of dental procedures

-Be aware prices vary widely by region and dentist office.
+Be aware prices vary by region and dentist office.
 The amount you pay will also vary, if you have dental insurance.
 To check the average going rate for a procedure in your area, use a dental cost calculator, such as this one.

 Here are the average costs for some of the most common dental procedures, according to the American Dental Association.